Greece to Dubrovnik

 We thought we'd go for a wander down to the port today (I've been referring to it as the marina, but according to the signage here it's a port).
 It was hot, my chef and soul mate had done some hand washing before we left and had hung it all over our nice comfy reclining chairs before we set out.

 Following our noses and instincts we were down at the marina, sorry, port in about 15 minutes.
-A lovely spot marred only by another group of keep fit loons running something like a half-marathon around the 'New Town' and port.
+A lovely spot marred only by another group of keep-fit loons running something like a half-marathon around the 'New Town' and port.
 It seems that no matter where we go on our travels some group of people or other want to impress us with their physical prowess.
 Down the road we clocked a supermarket and so bought some bits and pieces before walking home again.
-It was hot, it must have been 30°C again, 'Er Indoors' was struggling a bit in the heat on our return up-hill journey, but my description of what the interior of a Nursing Home looks like somehow spurred her on.
+It was hot, it must have been 30°C again.
+The Chef was struggling a bit in the heat on our return up-hill journey, but my description of what the interior of a Nursing Home looks like somehow spurred her on.

-This afternoon has been very pleasant, after doing the weekly housework ready for moving on, we had a barbecue early afternoon followed by the luxury of sitting out in the sun and snoozing.
+This afternoon has been very pleasant, being able to enjoy it after doing the weekly housework ready for moving on.
+We had a barbecue early afternoon followed by the luxury of sitting out in the sun and snoozing.

 This evening is to be spent watching a bit of DVD TV.
-I've been trying to get Rosina in to 'Doc Martin' we started watching it together in Spain and are now up to series 4.
+I've been trying to get The Chef in to 'Doc Martin' ,we started watching it together in Spain and are now up to series 4.

-Tomorrow we leave lovely Dubrovnik to take our chances on the roads up to Mostar in Bosnia-Herzi- whatever for a look at the famous bridge that stood for so much with the local population in the Balkans War and was destroyed in the shelling and subsequently rebuilt.
+Tomorrow we leave lovely Dubrovnik to take our chances on the roads up to Mostar in Bosnia-Herzi- whatever, for a look at the famous bridge that had huge significance with the local population in the Balkans War, and was destroyed in the shelling and subsequently rebuilt.
 I thought I'd found a campsite up there but now maybe I haven't.
-So I need us to leave in good time so that we can complete the 70mile journey up there and then back in a day, just in case we can't find somewhere to rest our heads for the night.
+So I need us to leave in good time so that we can complete the 70-mile journey up there and then back down again in a day, just in case we can't find somewhere to rest our heads for the night.

 Which brings me to the very point of these insane ramblings - it's about sharing information.
 When I started to plan our trip through America in 2008 I faced a blank sheet of paper, I had to work out where we wanted to go and why, and how long that would take us, how we would get there, what we would pass along the way, and how much roughly it would cost us.
-The same with this trip, I could find nothing of any help on the internet to help me plan the trip.
-Like America, we are by no means the first people to undertake this particular trip using this particular route, however if previous travellers had shared their experiences then it would have been a huge help to me and I would probably have done things differently.
-So after the trip I will put together a blog, probably with the America stuff first, followed by this trip.
-(I know with a blog these things are supposed to be done 'real time' but the problem is it takes a long time to type this up, and I don't have the time to focus on it exclusively.
-So it will be put together when I get home.
+Like the trips to America, we are by no means the first people to undertake this particular trip using this particular route, however, if previous travellers had shared their experiences then it would have been a huge help to me and I would probably have done things differently.
+So after the trip I will use my daily diary notes and photographs to put together a blog, probably with the America stuff first, followed by this trip, and God-willing further trips in the future.